Home > Articles > SI Unit of Temperature: Kelvin is the SI Unit of Temperature

 Nikita Parmar

-Updated on 03rd August, 2023 , 5 min read
+Updated on 25th July, 2024 , 5 min read

-SI Unit for Temperature Overview
+SI Unit of Temperature: Detailed Overview

 Temperature, like any other physical quantity, is the measurement of a substance's or object's warmth or coolness in relation to a standard value.
 While it is used to convey hot and cold situations, the temperature is usually measured via a thermometer labeled in multiple temperature scales, the most common of which are Celsius and Fahrenheit